-The procedures for performing emission calculations are provided in the Class I permit application.
-These procedures will be used to provide the emissions information required for the annual emissions inventory.
+The emission factors, methods, and procedures for performing emission calculations are based on information provided in UNL East's approved application.
 UNL East will be required to utilize such factors and methods to provide the emissions information required for the annual emissions inventory.
 UNL East used manufacturer data and emission factors from the US Environmental Protection Agency's (US EPA) Compilation of Air Pollutant Emission Factors (AP-42) to calculate emissions for emission units as included.